 Forum for Open Access in South Asia

-The South Asian Association for Regional Cooperation (SAARC) is the regional intergovernmental organization comprises of nations viz., Afghanistan, Bangladesh, Bhutan, India, Nepal, the Maldives, Pakistan and Sri Lanka. in South Asia.
+The South Asian Association for Regional Cooperation (SAARC) is the regional intergovernmental organization comprises of nations viz., Afghanistan, Bangladesh, Bhutan, India, Nepal, the Maldives, Pakistan and Sri Lanka in South Asia.
 During the 11th SAARC Summit held at Kathmandu (26-27 November 2014), the Heads of the nations had resolved to eliminating illiteracy from the region in line with the global goal of education for all.
 The Open Access movements in these nations are gaining momentum and the communities of practice, Open Access Bangladesh, Open Access India and Open Access Pakistan are advocating for Open Access, Open Data and Open Education in their countries.
-Now the time has come to have united efforts by forming a Forum for Open Access in South Asia to take forward the movement by sharing the experiences and using the common resources to make polices and building e-infrastructure facilities.
-Towards this, Forum for Open Access in SAARC Countries will be working with the all stakeholders support and is open to all those who have interests in the Open Access and want to contribute to the movement.
+Now the time has come to have united efforts by forming a Forum for Open Access in South Asia to take forward the movement by learning & sharing the experiences, using the common resources available, building e-infrastructure facilities and designing policies.
+Towards this, Forum for Open Access in South Asia will be working with the all stakeholders support and is open to all those who have interests in the Open Access and want to contribute to the movement.
 You may please express your interest here and may please join the Facebook group to get involved in the discussions or follow the Facebook page and twitter handle @asia_open for updates.

 National Open Access Policy for India

 On behalf of the the Open Access India community, we are submitting a draft of the National Open Access Policy for India to the Ministries of HRD and S&T for their kind consideration to mandate #OpenAccess for all the public funded research and teaching in the country.
 You may see the draft of the policy here on google docs and is also posted on zenodo.
 Can be sited as: Open Access India.
 (2017, February 12).
 National Open Access Policy of India (Draft) Ver.
 3. Zenodo. http://doi.org/10.5281/zenodo.1002618

 AgriXiv – Preprint Repository for Agriculture